rezabmirzaei/java-fullstack-course/spring-web-demo/README.md

-## Simple demo of a dockerized Spring Boot REST API (w/Maven) and CI/CD using Github Actions
+## Simple demo of a dockerized Spring Boot REST API (w/Maven) and CI/CD using GitHub Actions

 ### Local setup